koii-network/ezsandbox/Lesson 2/PartII.md

 3. `task()`
    - You learned in [Lesson 1](../Lesson%201/README.md) that this is where the core logic for the task and it's submission is.
 In this case, we are using this function to grab the value from a particular Node's endpoint
-   - We simply use Axios to make a `get` request to the Node's endpoint, then store the result
+   - We simply use Axios to make a `get` request to the randomly selected other Node's endpoint, then store the result

 As a result of this basic setup, every Node can provide server endpoints to be reached, and call other Node's endpoints to fetch data, resulting in Node to Node communication!